Apuí Táxi Aéreo

 Apuí Táxi Aéreo is a Brazilian subregional airline and air taxi company headquartered in Manaus, Amazonas, which offers scheduled and non-scheduled passenger and cargo flights.

-Although the company had been founded in 1996 as an air taxi, it was not authorized to operate scheduled flights until 2024, when was certified certified by the National Civil Aviation Agency (ANAC) under the Brazilian Civil Aviation Regulations (RBAC) No. 135.
+Although the company had been founded in 1996 as an air taxi, it was not authorized to operate scheduled flights until 2024, when it was certified by the National Civil Aviation Agency (ANAC) under the Brazilian Civil Aviation Regulations (RBAC) No. 135.

 History

 Establishment (1996-2002)

 The history of Apuí Táxi Aéreo dates back to 1996, when the traditional Marmentini family, one of the pioneers of agribusiness in the southern region of Amazonas after migrating from Paraná, decided to create an air taxi company to meet the needs of the municipality of Apuí, whose Territorial extension is greater than that of some Brazilian states and European countries, which would become the largest agricultural province in the state.

 Initially, its fleet was made up of small aircraft, including the Embraer EMB 810 Seneca, a Brazilian version of the Piper Seneca produced under license from the North American Piper Aircraft.
 On August 23, 2000, Apuí Taxi Aéreo received its first Embraer EMB 110 Bandeirante, registration PT-ODJ (MSN 110034).